Think Reusable Bulky Items Should Be Free to Dispose?

 - Junk Value

-- May 24
+- May 24, 2025

 - 3 min read

-Wall-mounted TV consoles replace chunky cabinet units
+Wall-mounted TV consoles replace heavy cabinets

-Small lifts that simply cannot fit an assembled wardrobe
+Small lifts that can’t fit assembled wardrobes

-Minimalist and replaceable designs
+Minimalist, replaceable designs

 Because most modern Singapore homes are smaller and cannot fit older bulky pieces.
 Even if your item works fine, there may be no demand, no space, or no access for movers to collect it for free.